We’ve got a studio! – 5th November 2017

 Our very good friends, and godparents to our little one, helped us to initiate the project.
 Rachel, best friend and architect based in London, helped with the design and materials selection.
 Thanks Rach!

 It’s not been easy to find someone to help us, but we finally have (fingers crossed!).
-We are now in the process of ordering the materials, a bit slow given that Tom is away traveling around the world to learn all about milk! and I am busy with little one, job, house stuff and of course practicing and guiding.
+We are now in the process of ordering the materials, a bit slow given that Tom is away traveling around the world to learn all about milk.
+I am looking after the little one, plus job, house stuff and of course practicing and guiding to get into the flow of everything.
 We are very excited about this and are hoping to get it all done this summer.
 More about the progress soon!